Hausdorff vs Gromov-Hausdorff distances

 One such question, for $X$ a subset of a metric space $M$, is how $d_\gh(X,M)$ relates to the Hausdorff distance $d_\h(X,M)$.
 This paper furthers the understanding of the relationship between the Hausdorff distance and Gromov--Hausdorff distance when $M$ is a closed Riemannian manifold.
 Furthermore, we provide new lower bounds on $d_\gh(X,Y)$ when $X$ and $Y$ are dense-enough subsets of a manifold~$M$.

-By definition, the Gromov--Hausdorff distance between $X$ and $M$ is bounded from above by the Hausdorff distance between them.
+By definition, the Gromov--Hausdorff distance between $X$ and $M$ is bounded from above by the Hausdorff distance between them: $d_\gh(X,M) \le d_\h(X,M)$.
 We show that if the sample $X$ is sufficiently dense relative to the curvature of a manifold~$M$, then the Gromov--Hausdorff distance is also bounded from below by half the Hausdorff distance: $d_\gh(X,M) \ge \frac{1}{2} \cdot d_\h(X,M)$.
 Thus, the asymptotics of the Gromov--Hausdorff distance, whose definition involves isometric embeddings into arbitrary metric spaces, are controlled by the Hausdorff distance in a fixed space.
-Furthermore, if $X$ and $Y$ are two subsets of $M$ and dense enough relative to the convexity radius of $M$, we prove that $d_\gh(X,Y) \ge \frac{1}{2}d_\h(X,M)-d_\h(Y,M)$ (see Figure~\ref{fig:two-subsets}).
+Furthermore, we prove that if $X$ and $Y$ are two subsets of $M$ and dense enough relative to the convexity radius of $M$, then $d_\gh(X,Y) \ge \frac{1}{2}d_\h(X,M)-d_\h(Y,M)$ (see Figure~\ref{fig:two-subsets}).

 \begin{restatable}{theorem-main}{mainOne} Let $M$ be a connected, closed Riemannian manifold with convexity radius $\rho(M)$.
-Then for any $X,Y\subseteq M$, we have \begin{enumerate}[(a)] \item $d_\gh(X,M) \ge \min\left\{\tfrac{1}{2}d_\h(X,M), \tfrac{1}{4}\rho(M)\right\}$, and \item $d_\gh(X,Y) \ge \min\left\{\tfrac{1}{2}d_\h(X,M)-d_\h(Y,M), \tfrac{1}{6}\rho(M)-\frac{2}{3}d_\h(Y,M)\right\}$. \end{enumerate} \end{restatable} The interpretation of part (a) in Theorem~\ref{thm:main1} is as follows.
-If $X\subseteq M$ is sufficiently dense (meaning $d_\gh(X,M)<\tfrac{1}{4}\rho(M)$), then $d_\gh(X,M) \ge \tfrac{1}{2}d_\h(X,M)$.
+Then for any $X,Y\subseteq M$, we have \begin{enumerate}[(a)] \item $d_\gh(X,M) \ge \min\left\{\tfrac{1}{2}d_\h(X,M), \tfrac{1}{6}\rho(M)\right\}$, and \item $d_\gh(X,Y) \ge \min\left\{\tfrac{1}{2}d_\h(X,M)-d_\h(Y,M), \tfrac{1}{6}\rho(M)-\frac{2}{3}d_\h(Y,M)\right\}$. \end{enumerate} \end{restatable} The interpretation of part (a) in Theorem~\ref{thm:main1} is as follows.
+If $X\subseteq M$ is sufficiently dense (meaning $d_\gh(X,M)<\tfrac{1}{6}\rho(M)$), then $d_\gh(X,M) \ge \tfrac{1}{2}d_\h(X,M)$.

 Part (b) above is trivially true unless $Y$ is more than twice as dense as $X$, i.e.\ unless $d_\h(Y,M)< \frac{1}{2}d_\h(X,M)$.